Stuycs-K/final-project-10-alams-zhangr/WORKLOG.md

 - working on enemy movement
 - revamped enemyPath in game (new parameter in the int array elements)
 - new move method (have not tested yet)

+### 5/29/23

+- still working on enemy movement (still need to test movement)
+- updated Enemy class to include new variables to help with coding enemy movement
+- added ticks to Enemy class